Kefalonia

 After Venice was conquered by the French in 1797, Kefalonia had a new ruler for a short time.
 In the next year Ottoman Empire arrived and attacked the region, and the Turkish army occupied Kefalonia as well some other Ionian Islands.
 Due to an agreement in 1807 Kefalonia was given back to France, but this period was short: in 1810 the island became British province.
 The British continued the local developments, and the original bridge of Drapano was built, when Charles Philippe de Bosset was the provisional governor of Kefalonia.
 This period was prospering for the island, because many of new buildings were constructed, libraries were founded, and other improvements were made.

-Argostoli, de Bosset bridge
+Argostoli, de Bosset bridge in Kefalonia Island, Greeceq

 Despite the progress the inhabitants of Kefalonia wanted independence after hundreds of years of occupation, and there were several rebellions against British Kingdom.
 In 1864 finally the island joined to Greece, with all the other Ionian Islands.

-The years of World War II. in Kefalonia
+The years of World War II. in Kefalonia Island

 The period of World War II. was stressful and very sad for the people of Kefalonia.
 The island was firstly under Axis command, mostly Italian powers were present in local garrisons.
 In 1943 after the armistice of Italian Army, German soldiers took control over the island.
 The German forces considered the Italians as traitors, because Italian soldiers did not want to use their weapons against the Greeks.
 German soldiers received an order to destroy the Italian forces, and thousands of Italian soldiers and officers were executed.
 This sad story inspired the famous writer, Louis de Bernieres to write his bestseller, Captain Corelli’s Mandolin.